chax-at/quickaitrans/README.md

 - Preserves the key order of the base file for all target translations
 - Sends missing translation keys to the given LLM for translation
-- Automatically splits the missing translations so if they do no fit into the context window
+- Automatically splits the missing translations if they do not fit into the context window